JR Chandler

 Adam "JR" Chandler Jr. is a fictional character from the ABC and The Online Network daytime drama All My Children.
 He was portrayed by Jacob Young from 2003 to 2011, prior to Ryan Bittle taking over the role in 2013.
 Bittle was cast as the new JR on Prospect Park's continuation of All My Children.
+Following the show's 2011 cancellation and 2013 online revival by Prospect Park, Ryan Bittle assumed the role - a recasting decision that sparked fan debates about character continuity.
+JR's character arc notably included corporate power struggles, substance abuse plots, and multiple marriages, embodying the Chandler family's legacy of complexity.

 Background

 The character was introduced on July 3, 1989, as the son of Dixie Cooney and her estranged ex-husband, Adam Chandler.
 In March 2004, the character's birth year was revised to July 3, 1983.

 He is a member of both the powerful and wealthy Chandler and Cooney families, being the son of Adam Chandler and great-nephew of Palmer Cortlandt.

 The writers characterized JR as caring, but ruthless if betrayed, explaining the latter by way of his difficult upbringing.
 The character's softer personality has been attributed to his mother, Dixie Cooney, as well as to his son, AJ, and true love Babe Carey (who was killed off by the series in 2008).

 Credited as significantly complex, he has been cited as a television anti-hero, and "bad boy," and his struggles with family, romantic partners, and alcohol addiction have been documented in literature.